rsksmart/devportal-1.0/content/rsk-devportal/tools/hardhat/index.md

 tags: hardhat, quick-start, testing, networks, deployment, npm, tools, rsk, ethereum, smart-contracts, install, windows, mac, linux, get-started, how-to
 ---

-Hardhat is an Ethereum development environment designed for professionals.
+[Hardhat](https://hardhat.org/docs) is an Ethereum development environment designed for professionals.
 It's primarily used in the development of smart contracts for the Ethereum blockchain.

-Key features of Hardhat include:
+## Key features of Hardhat

 1. **Local Ethereum Network:** It provides a local blockchain environment, allowing developers to deploy contracts, run tests, and debug their code.